What Is Domain Authority? (Plus 9 Tips on How to Improve It)

 So how do you find your domain authority score, and how do you improve it?
 In this post, we’ll cover everything you need to know to measure your DA, as well as nine tried-and-tested tips to lift your score (and your SEO rankings).

-Domain authority (aka website authority) is a search engine metric used to estimate how well a website will rank on search engine results pages (SERPs) as a whole.
-This metric is crucial for your SEO strategy.
+Domain authority (aka website authority) is a search engine metric developed by Moz to estimate how well a website will rank on search engine result pages (SERPs).

 A high DA influences how well your website can rank highly (and even outrank competitors) on search engines.